Professor Alan Parks

 My wife Jean and I have three children and four grandchildren.
 The upper left-hand picture was taken on Sanibel Island, Florida, where we vacationed in December, 2015.

 I am involved with InterVarsity Christian Fellowship, an organization that serves undergraduates, graduate students, and faculty through its various ministries.
 The InterVarsity chapter at Lawrence is called LCF; it is one of the oldest campus organizations.
 I am also involved in the Appleton Gospel Church which currently meets at the YMCA on Sundays at 10.

 I am a serious amateur musician, writing and playing mostly church worship music but also blues (especially gospel blues: Willie Johnson, Gary Davis, Son House, Elmore James, Muddy Waters, and others), rural folk music (Stanley Carter, Ricky Skaggs, Gillian Welch, and others), and some jazz (Wes Montgomery, but also early folks like Bix).
-And throw in a preoccupation with sacred music and early music, especially Bach, Vivaldi, and Palestrina.
+And throw in a preoccupation with early sacred music, especially Bach, Vivaldi, and Palestrina.